mrasumof/mrasumof.github.io/_posts/design/2015-07-05-First-week.md

 layout: page-fullwidth
 title: "My First Week as a Data Scientist !!!!"
 subheadline: "So...you want to be a Data Scientist?"
+teaser: "Here is where my formal career as a Data Scientist start...Do you want to know how I felt on my first week of training?
+Here you will find a brief"
 header:
     title: ""
     image_fullwidth: header_homepage_13.jpg